 Your outgoings will have just jumped dramatically, but now is the time to start saving.
 Particularly for the big expenses that will come later in life, like school or university fees, help with deposits for a first home or a wedding.
 These larger expenses might seem far away, but it’s important to start saving now as your daily costs will go up in all areas from food shopping to holidays.
 An extra person, no matter how small, is always going to be expensive.

-There has never been a more important time to ensure that your will and estate is in order.
+There has never been a more important time to ensure that your will and estate planning are in order.
 If you were to have died yesterday, would your family, and your new child, be financially ok?
 Ensure that you have the best insurance policies to cover illness should you be unable to work, and death, if the worst should happen.
 You will need to update your will to add your child as a beneficiary and write a letter of wishes so that those you would be leaving behind know what to do if you passed away.

 Finally, don’t lose focus of your own lifestyle goals.
 Be careful not to neglect your own savings and lifestyle financial plan while ensuring that your child will be ok.
-You are all important and your savings and investment strategies should be adapted to ensure that your whole family, including you, are still on the right path.
+You are all important and your savings and investment strategies can be adapted to ensure that your whole family, including you, are still on the right path.
 If you’re unsure how to adjust your financial plan to include the needs of your baby, just talk to us and we will help you.

 This article does not constitute financial advice and should not be construed as such.